Kia Soul Extended Warranty: Cost, Coverage and Plans

 Kia Soul extended warranty coverage

-Factory warranties follow the vehicle, not the owner.
-So if you buy a 4-year-old truck with 20,000 miles on it, you still have one year or 40,000 miles worth of factory bumper-to-bumper warranty remaining.
+Generally, factory warranties follow the vehicle, not the owner.
+So, if you buy a four-year-old Kia Soul with 20,000 miles on it, you’ll still have one year or 40,000 miles worth of your factory bumper-to-bumper warranty.

-For an extended warranty on your Kia Soul, you have two options:
+For an extended warranty on your Kia Soul, you’ll have two options:

-Note that auto warranties only pay for repairs and replacements of parts that are specifically covered and fail from normal wear and tear.
-They don't cover damage from accidents or aftermarket modifications.
-In general, repairs also aren’t covered under warranty if you don’t properly maintain the vehicle.
+Auto warranties only pay for repairs and replacements of parts that are specifically covered and fail from normal wear and tear.
+They don't cover damage from accidents, aftermarket modifications or improper maintenance.

 How much does a Kia Soul extended warranty cost?

-Extended warranty pricing varies significantly among providers.
-Compare quotes from multiple companies to ensure you're getting a good deal.
+Compare quotes from multiple extended warranty providers to ensure you're getting a good deal.

 Is a Kia Soul extended warranty worth it?